Voter registration deadline today in Tennessee - NewsBreak

 Voter registration deadline today in Tennessee

-NNASHVILLE, Tenn.
-(WKRN) — Tuesday, October 11th, is the deadline to register to vote in the state of Tennessee for the upcoming general election.
+NASHVILLE, Tenn.
+(WKRN) — Tuesday, Oct.
+11 is the deadline to register to vote in the state of Tennessee for the upcoming general election.

-The Secretary of State’s Office said you can register to vote online at GoVoteTN.gov .
-Each request for a voter registration card is checked against the Tennessee Department of Safety and Homeland Security’s database.Operation Honor Guard Day of Giving
+The Secretary of State’s Office said voters can register online at GoVoteTN.gov .
+Each request for a voter registration card is checked against the Tennessee Department of Safety and Homeland Security’s database.Gov.
+Lee announces $100m initiative to fight crime

 Election Day registration is not available in Tennessee.